 “For various reasons, patients often are eager to discontinue antidepressants.”
 “Some stop or reduce dosages on their own because of side effects, the expense, a desire not to take pills anymore or as a response to perceived stigma.”
 The labels of antidepressants warn of symptoms that can occur with sudden discontinuation, and physicians often use this as a motivator for adherence.
 Studies suggest about 20% of patients on these medications will experience symptoms of what’s been coined “the antidepressant discontinuation syndrome” when they try to stop.

 Dr. Charles Whitfield M.D. describes in detail the trauma caused by psychoactive medications in his new book, Not Crazy: You May Not Be Mentally Ill.
-Many times we spend more time assisting a person through the trauma caused by these medications than the actual withdrawal of the drug.
-This is also the part where the real you begins to come out and shine again.
+Many times, we spend more time assisting a person through the trauma caused by these medications than the actual withdrawal of the drug.
+This is also the part where the real you begin to come out and shine again.
 The Road Back Program does handle the body and the drug now with ease and this can be quite shocking for some individuals.
 If you were to take a person who has never spoken one word and have them speak overnight, if you were to take any person addicted to a drug and create such a sweeping positive change in a matter of hours, they need time to adjust and get accustomed to how they now feel.
 This feeling has been described to me as near overwhelming and has been instrumental in helping overcome the drug-induced trauma.

 I have included information from these two articles in this section of the book for a few reasons:1.
 I want you to know you are not alone with how you may feel now and that your experience with attempting to get off an antidepressant in the past was not you being mentally ill.2.
 There are risks with antidepressants that may be downplayed by your physician.
 Your physician may not even be aware of the two studies I have mentioned.